Sandi-Divya/Real-time-File-Monitoring-Intruder-Alert-System-with-Telegram-Arduino-Integration/README.md

 A smart Python script that continuously monitors a folder on computer in real-time and instantly notifies you on Telegram whenever files are created, modified, or deleted.
 Optionally, it can trigger an Arduino to give physical alerts, like flashing LEDs or sounding buzzers, for real-time intrusion awareness.

+## Future Improvements

+In the future, this project could be extended to **application or process monitoring**.
+Instead of just watching files and folders, **it could detect when specific applications (like WhatsApp, browsers, or any other program) are opened or closed.**

+This would allow real-time alerts not only for file changes but also for **software usage events**, making the system more versatile and powerful for personal security or monitoring purposes.

 ---
 ## Why I Built This